Kyle Academy: National

 In 2017, Kyle Academy was ranked as the 33rd best state school in Scotland.
 Kyle Academy was one of two secondary schools in South Ayrshire to rank within the top 50 – Marr College in Troon was ranked at 38.

 Progress in secondary schools in Scotland is measured using national benchmarking measures from Education Scotland and is based on information related to school leavers rather than year groups.
 The results achieved by pupils in Kyle Academy are compared to the results of a virtual comparator used across Scotland.
 A virtual comparator is determined by the Scottish Government who is responsible for selecting at random 10 pupils from across Scotland with similar characteristics to pupils.
 This is done for every pupil in S4 to S6 in Kyle Academy.
 This enables a fair comparison with pupils of similar needs and backgrounds from across Scotland.

-A high degree of children in Kyle Academy make very good progress from prior levels of attainment in literacy and numeracy.
-Almost all children at Kyle Academy leave the school with qualifications in both literacy and numeracy.
-The percentage of children leaving school who have achieved awards in both literacy and numeracy continues to be significantly greater than the virtual comparator and the national figure used to compare performance at Kyle Academy.
+According to their a 2019-20 school report, their students perform "significantly higher than young people of similar needs and backgrounds across Scotland" in literacy and numeracy assessments.